-• Ensuring the documentation includes the EBE Utilization Plan (DP-1), EBE Assurance Statement, Promise of Non-Discrimination Checklist and Good

-- Faith Efforts Checklist. - Verify that the EBE subs listed on the DP-1 have been contacted by the PC regarding the proposed work - Verify that the EBE subs are certified for both the work scope and respective EBE goal proposed by the Prime. - Ensure that if a sub will act as a supplier or broker, the PC understands the correct credit to be received. - Ensure that Anchin understands each sub's role, and that each sub is performing a commercially useful function.
-If there are any issues with the proposed goals or quality of the documentation received, Anchin contacts the PC. - Offering assistance to any PC having difficulty finding EBE subs in order to meet the goals. - Assist contractors by providing them electronic templates for the compliance forms, to ensure that the forms are completed in a neat and legible manner.
+- Ensuring the documentation includes the EBE Utilization Plan (DP-1), EBE Assurance Statement, Promise of Non-Discrimination Checklist and Good Faith Efforts Checklist. - Verify that the EBE subs listed on the DP-1 have been contacted by the PC regarding the proposed work scope. - Verify that the EBE subs are certified for both the work scope and respective EBE goal proposed by the Prime. - Ensure that if a sub will act as a supplier or broker, the PC understands the correct credit to be received. - Ensure that Anchin understands each sub's role, and that each sub is performing a commercially useful function.
+If there are any issues with the proposed goals or quality of the documentation received, Anchin contacts the PC. - Offering assistance to any PC having difficulty finding EBE subs in order to meet the goals. - Assist contractors by providing them electronic templates for the compliance forms, to ensure that the forms are completed in a neat and legible manner. - Issuing recommendation letters for firms that are determined to have made a good faith effort in meeting all the business participation goals. - Once a firm has been awarded a contract, Anchin requests copies of the Letter of Intent to Perform (DP-2) and executed sub-contracts for each EBE sub to verify that the PC is starting to fulfill their commitment to use the sub.